 The tram boarding validators at Wimbledon are specially programmed to end any valid open rail journey before deducting the tram fare.
 This means that you don’t need to touch on any other validators apart from the ones on platforms 10a/b.
 Don’t worry if you do touch out on either the entry/exit validators on platforms 1-4, or the ones on platform 9, because that will still work.
 Before boarding the tram you must touch in on the tram validators facing the trams on platforms 10a/b.
 As above, you should not use the pink validators on the mini concourse in front of platforms 1-4.

 Arriving by National Rail, leaving by Tube, or vice-versa

 In both these instances there is no need to touch in or out on any yellow validators.
 What you should do is touch on the pink route validators in the mini concourse next to platforms 1-4.
 This will ensure that you don’t get charged a higher fare if an alternative route would take you into zone 1.

 Interchange where one journey uses paper tickets

 Sometimes you may arrive at Wimbledon, or be intending to depart, using a paper ticket.
-Usually this will mean that your travel takes you beyond the Oyster area using South West Trains.
+Usually this will mean that your travel takes you beyond the Oyster area using South Western Railway.
 In effect you are either starting or finishing your Oyster journey at Wimbledon without using the gates to enter or exit (as long as you already have the paper ticket when intending to leave).
 The following paragraphs describe how to start or end the Oyster journey and assume the opposite of arrival or departure is using paper tickets.